jarplace/jarplace.github.io/docs/repositories.md

 # jarplace repo create

 To create new repository execute `jarplace repo create REPOSITORY_NAME`.
-Optionally add specify `--private` to this command if you are about to create private repository.
-Private repo means that basic auth will be required not only for pushing artifacts, but also for pulling (read protection).
+Optionally add `--private` to this command if you are about to create private repository.
+Private repository means that basic authentication will be required not only for pushing artifacts, but also for pulling (read protection).

 # jarplace repo modify